Coordinating Decisions via Quantum Telepathy: Introduction

-Quantum telepathy is not a just topic of fundamental physics or philosophy.
-A series of patents~\cite{szegedy2020systems,szegedy2023systems} pointed out that quantum telepathy can actually have real-world applications.
-To better elucidate how Bell inequalities can appear in real-world settings, the patents propose a new, slightly different, concept called ``coordinating decisions between non-communicating parties'' (CDNP) problems, which we will henceforth refer to more simply as \textbf{tacit coordination} (TC) problems.
-We also introduce this terminology because we will make some generalizations and even deviations from the usual theory of Bell inequalities and the equivalent computer science concept of nonlocal games~\cite{cabello2008necessary,cleve2004consequences}.
-In short, a TC problem arises when there are multiple non-communicating parties who each make a local observation and a local decision.
-The aim is to optimize a global ``utility'' of their collective decisions based on their collective observations.\footnote{See~\cref{sec:nonlocal_games} for a more detailed description and see~\cref{app:tc} for a technical definition. } Note that for consistency, we will use this terminology throughout the paper.
+Bell inequality violation is not a just topic of fundamental physics or philosophy.
+A series of works~\cite{brandenburger2016team,brandenburger2015quantum,hasanpour2017quantum,szegedy2020systems,szegedy2023systems} pointed out that \emph{Bell inequality violation has real-world applications.} To better elucidate how Bell inequalities can appear in real-world settings, the patents~\cite{szegedy2020systems,szegedy2023systems} propose a new concept called ``coordinating decisions between non-communicating parties'' (CDNP) problems, which we will henceforth refer to more simply as \textbf{tacit coordination} (TC) problems.
+We also introduce this terminology because we will make some generalizations and slight deviations from the usual theory of Bell inequalities and the equivalent computer science concept of nonlocal games~\cite{cabello2008necessary,cleve2004consequences}.
+In short, a TC problem arises when there are multiple parties who each make a local observation and a local decision.
+The aim is to optimize a global ``utility'' of their collective decisions given their collective observations, but \emph{without communicating during the decision-making process}.\footnote{See~\Cref{sec:nonlocal_games} for a more detailed description and see~\Cref{app:tc} for a technical definition. } Note that for consistency, we will use this terminology throughout the paper.
 One very natural real-world setting where TC problems can appear is \emph{high-frequency trading} (HFT).
-In this case, each party is a colocated server at a stock exchange engaged in HFT for the same firm.
+In this setting, each party is an HFT server colocated at different stock exchanges.
+The servers are owned by the same trader.
 Each server has access to local information, such as stock price fluctuations at their respective exchange.
 Now, these stock exchanges are spatially separated by distances ranging from tens of kilometers to thousands of kilometers.
-The speed of light-delay thus ranges from hundreds of microseconds to tens of milliseconds.
+The speed of light delay thus ranges from hundreds of microseconds to tens of milliseconds.
 However, modern HFT is conducted on timescales as short as microseconds and in the future may even shorten to nanoseconds~\cite{haldane2010}.
-No matter how much effort is put into shortening latencies, with these numbers it is physically impossible for different servers to communicate before making a trade decision.
-However, there could be a nontrivial globally optimal pair of trades given a pair of observations to maximize expected returns or some other monetary value.
-See~\cref{sec:latency_tc} for an example.
-Thus, HFT is naturally a TC problem.
+No matter how much effort is put into shortening latencies, with these numbers it is physically impossible for different servers to communicate before having to make a trade decision.
+However, there could be a nontrivial globally optimal pair of trades given a pair of observations to minimize risk or maximize expected returns.
+See~\Cref{sec:latency_tc} for an example.
+Thus, HFT naturally gives rise to TC problems.